alexovech/time-diff-module/README.md

 Team of 5 students.
 My role: digital circuit designer.
 Developed the subtraction module responsible for calculating the time difference between two stopwatch readings.
-Implemented using 74LS-series logic (Full Adders, Flip-Flops, Logic Gates) in Multisim and Ultiboard.

 ---